 Applications are handled exclusively by the Neuroscience Graduate Program.
-There is a $85 application fee when you apply directly to the department.
+There is an $85 application fee.

-To apply, we encourage you to complete an Electronic Application online.
+To apply, you must complete an Electronic Application online.

 NOTE: When listing undergraduate/graduate GPAs (Grade Point Averages) on the Application, please use the system of your university.
 If you received a percentage grade, provide the average percentage.
 If you were graded on a scale other than 4.0 (with 4.0 equal to an “A”), please indicate the average grade AND indicate the scale (for example, 8.5/10).

-When you have submitted the online application, arrange for your transcripts and GRE scores to be sent directly to us by mail to the address below.
-All other materials must be submitted online.
+When you have submitted the online application, arrange for your official transcripts and GRE scores to be sent directly to the address above.

 Information for International Applicants

-Arrange for your transcript, GRE scores and three letters of recommendation to be sent directly to us by mail.
+Arrange for your transcript, and GRE scores to be sent directly to the address above.
 Unofficial copies of GRE and TOEFL scores are acceptable for evaluation purposes, but if offered admission, an applicant will be required to send official documentation.